 The experience was the most difficult and challenging, yet most thrilling and rewarding experience of my life.
 I was criticised, let down, and confronted as well as encouraged, mentored and supported.
 It was like being in the wash cycle of a washing machine.
 Sometimes it was a gentle stirring; sometimes I was flooded with water (emotions) and couldn’t breathe.
 Sometimes I was actually spinning and then I was hung out on the line to dry.

-But in the end, I came out of that cycle a better person and ultimately was successful in this business.
-I was proud of the achievements resulting from my hard work; numerous overseas trips, company cars, diamonds and enough income to support the whole family and send my children to private school.
+But in the end, I came out of that cycle a better person and ultimately was successful in this business, achieving numerous overseas trips, company cars, diamonds and enough income to support the whole family and send my children to private school.

 I came to realise that to be successful in this business it wasn’t just about me being the best; it was about me coaching and supporting others to be the best they could be.
 I’ve found this to be true for any leadership role.

 As with many aspects of life, eventually this role began to grow a little stale, not offering the new challenges I desired.
 So, after eight years and realising that my needs weren’t being met any longer I began the transition of establishing my own coaching & facilitating business.
 As part of the journey, I had attended many personal and professional development courses around the globe.
 After attending a Tony Robbins seminar in Hawaii I realised it was time for a change.
 I no longer had the passion or drive to pursue my current journey.